openturns/openturns/python/doc/theory/meta_modeling/taylor_expansion.rst

 The first and second order Taylor expansions are used in the following cases:

-- to evaluate the importance factors of the input point on the ouput: refer to :ref:`taylor_importance_factors`,
+- to evaluate the importance factors of the input point on the output: refer to :ref:`taylor_importance_factors`,

 - to get an approximation of the mean and the variance of the output: refer to :ref:`taylor_expansion_moments`.